fusonic/php-extensions/packages/ddd-extensions/README.md

 All raised domain events will be dispatched when Doctrine `flush` is called.
 The `Fusonic\DDDExtensions\Doctrine\EventSubscriber\DomainEventSubscriber` handles this.

-## Value objects

-Value objects must extend `Fusonic\DDDExtensions\Domain\Model\ValueObject`.
-Value objects must be immutable.
-All the properties that it needs must be set when initiating the object.
-The value object can not have any setter properties.

-For comparing value objects you must implement the `equals` function.

-Value objects also require you to implement `__toString`, to provide a string representation of the object.

 ## ORM Mapping
 You must not use PHP annotations or attributes for defining your ORM mapping.
 Mapping should be configured outside of